Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 # FUTURE IMPROVEMENTS
 ## Recursive ZKP

 Recursive zero-knowledge proofs are still new cryptographic primitives relevant to the Orbiter blockchain use case.
 As some ZKP use cases as mentioned in some previous section.
+Currently, computing a ZK proof of a complete transaction is still a very time-consuming task, so it will be a time-consuming linear growth challenge to calculate a batch of transaction lists mapped to a specific block.

+However, we can parallelize the proof of multiple transactions through the technique of recursive proof.

+At the same time, we will use some zk algorithms with higher verification efficiency as the last step of zkp verification on the chain, such as groth16[@cryptoeprint:2016/260], fflonk[@cryptoeprint:2021/1167], etc.

 ## EIP-4844